 The exact amount of time that it will take for your insurance company to approve and pay for the purchase varies, but it could be weeks or months.
 If you cover the cost of the equipment yourself, then you can purchase it immediately, prioritizing your health and your needs.

 Simplify the Process

 Buying durable medical equipment through your insurance coverage isn’t often a simple process.
 Medicare Part B, for example, does cover some durable medical equipment purchases.
 However, there are many restrictions, and depending on the equipment you may have to rent it rather than purchasing it outright.
 In some cases, Medicare will only help cover the equipment cost if you receive competitive bids from suppliers before you purchase the equipment.

 Don’t forget, too, that your Part B deductible applies, and you’ll need to pay 20% of the Medicare-approved amount.

 If you purchase the equipment out-of-pocket, the process becomes much simpler.
 You can proceed with the purchase immediately, rather than waiting on a competitive bid process.
 Plus, there’s no worry about surprise bills, your claim being denied, or your health suffering until you get the equipment that you need.

 At Med Mart, we do everything we can to make your purchase a smooth and effortless process.
-We offer our products at low prices, and have teamed with Affirm to offer financing so that you can purchase your equipment now, then pay it off over time.
+We offer our products at low prices, and have teamed with Bread to offer financing so that you can purchase your equipment now, then pay it off over time.